moeliciouz/X509CertificateCryptor/README.md

 Use the following command to generate: openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365

+Specify script to the path you want to encrypt/decrypt.

 The original script was written by Ryan Ries - ryan@myotherpcisacloud.com